jonathanhogg/flitter/docs/canvas3d.md

-The `!material` node only makes changes to the current material and this then applies to any models defined as children of that node. `!material` nodes may be intermixed in the hierarchy with `!transform` nodes, i.e., a model could be placed within a `!material` node inside a `!transform` node, or within a `!transform` node inside `!material` node.
+The `!material` node only makes changes to the current material and this then applies to any models defined as children of that node. `!material` nodes may be intermixed in the tree with `!transform` nodes, i.e., a model could be placed within a `!material` node inside a `!transform` node, or within a `!transform` node inside `!material` node.
 This allows for significant flexibility in combining multiple models that share material or location properties.

 **Flitter** uses physically-based rendering and so the material properties are defined in terms of that standard workflow.